manifoldmarkets/manifold/docs/docs/api.md

 ### `GET /v0/comments`

-Get a list of comments for a contract, ordered by creation date descending.
+Get a list of comments for a contract or user, ordered by creation date descending.

 Parameters:

 - `contractId`: Optional.
 The ID of the market to read comments of.
 - `contractSlug`: Optional.
 The slug of the market to read comments of.
 - `limit`.
 Optional.
-How many comments to return
+How many comments to return.
+Default 5000.
 - `page`.
 Optional.
 For pagination with `limit`
 - `userId`: Optional.
 Get only comments created by this user.